vibesurf-ai/VibeSurf/README.md

 We're building VibeSurf to be your ultimate AI browser companion.
 Here's what's coming next:

 - [x] **Smart Skills System** - *Completed*
-  Add `/search` for quick information search and `/crawl` for automatic website data extraction.
+  Add `/search` for quick information search, `/crawl` for automatic website data extraction and `/code` for webpage js code execution.
 Integrated native APIs for Xiaohongshu, Douyin, Weibo, and YouTube.

+- [x] **Third-Party Integrations** - *Completed*
+  Connect with hundreds of popular tools including Gmail, Notion, Google Calendar, Slack, Trello, GitHub, and more through Composio integration to combine browsing with powerful automation capabilities

+- [ ] **Agentic Browser Workflow** - *In Progress*
+  Create custom drag-and-drop and conversation-based workflows for auto-login, data collection, and complex browser automation tasks

 - [ ] **Powerful Coding Agent** - *In Progress*
   Build a comprehensive coding assistant for data processing and analysis directly in your browser

-- [ ] **Agentic Browser Workflow** - *Planned*
-  Create custom drag-and-drop workflows for auto-login, data collection, and complex browser automation tasks

-- [ ] **Third-Party Integrations** - *Planned*
-  Connect with n8n workflows and other tools to combine browsing with automation

 - [ ] **Intelligent Memory & Personalization** - *Planned*
   Transform VibeSurf into a truly human-like companion with persistent memory that learns your preferences, habits, and browsing patterns over time